 The process for MSME registration in India is relatively simple and can be completed online through the Udyam Registration portal.
 Here are the steps to follow for MSME registration:

-6. Once the application is submitted, an acknowledgement with a unique registration number will be generated.
+- Once the application is submitted, an acknowledgment with a unique registration number will be generated.

-7. The registration certificate with the Udyam Registration Number will be issued after due verification of the application.
+- The registration certificate with the Udyam Registration Number will be issued after the application has been verified.

 It is important to note that there is no fee for MSME registration.
 The process is entirely free of charge.
 Also, businesses already registered under the previous Udyog Aadhaar Memorandum (UAM) need not re-register under the new Udyam Registration portal.